o3de/o3de.org/content/docs/userguide/rendering/lighting-intro.md

 ---
-description: ' Use &ALYlong;''s physically-based lighting and shading models to add global illumination and lighting for your game project. '
+description: ' Use Amazon Lumberyard''s physically-based lighting and shading models to add global illumination and lighting for your game project. '
 title: Adding lighting and shadows
 ---